hpc-uk/build-instructions/apps/FHI-aims/ARCHER2-210716_2/README.md

 make -j 16
 ```

 The build should take 10--15 minutes.
+The final executable will be called `aims.mpi.x`.

 ## Test job submission